 History 3: The Life Cycle in the Vineyards

 The winter months are an important part of the California table grape growing cycle.
-Growth and development stop temporarily and the vine rests.
+Growth and development stop temporarily and the vines rest.
 This stage is called “dormancy.”
-At this time, growers prune the vine and set it up for the upcoming cycle to begin.
-Pruning and training of the vine are two of the most important aspects for quality grape production–growers decide how much and which parts of the previous season’s growth to remove in order to regulate vegetative growth (shoots and leaves) and crop load (grape clusters) to produce quality grapes and optimum yield.
+At this time, growers prune the vines and set them up for the upcoming cycle to begin.
+Pruning and training of the vines are two of the most important aspects for quality grape production – growers decide how much and which parts of the previous season’s growth to remove in order to regulate vegetative growth (shoots and leaves) and crop load (grape clusters) to produce quality grapes and optimum yield.

 The point in the growing season when ripening grapes begin to soften is called “veraison.”
 During ripening, colored varieties gradually change color from green to either red or black, while green varieties become translucent.
 Sugars start to accumulate in the berries.
 The interval from veraison to harvest is different for each variety.
 Unlike many fresh fruits, grapes are harvested fully ripe.
 After they’re picked, they do not become sweeter, so timing is everything.

 Shortly after picking, the field heat is removed from the fruit in cold storage facilities.
-From this point until they reach their destination–markets throughout the world–the grapes will be maintained in a carefully regulated environment to assure they arrive in just-picked condition.
+From this point until they reach their destinations — markets throughout the world — the grapes will be maintained in a carefully regulated environment to assure they arrive in just-picked condition.